 This pressed method uses a variety of interlocking parts that are pushed into the soil.
 They will then get to a point when they cannot be driven any more, and this is called a refusal point.
 Once this has been done, the next step can then commence.

-This is when the foundation is moved upwards because the clay soils have swelled up so much because of the moisture content.
-This can then lead to plumbing leaks and poor drainage.
+This occurs when the foundation is moved upwards because the clay soils have swelled because of increased moisture content.
+Upheaval can lead to plumbing leaks and poor drainage.
 Upward movement after this point can distort the foundation and create various cracks in the finishes, which is something that you want to avoid at all costs.